serverfireteam/panel/README.md

 ## Spatie Laravel Permissions

-If you do not already have users up and running, you will need to run `artisan make:auth` and `artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider" --tag="migrations"` before migrating.
+If you do not already have users functionality on your app, you can run `artisan make:auth` and `artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider" --tag="migrations"` before migrating.

-You will need to add:
+As part of the usual spatie/laravel-permissions installation, you will need to add:

     'role' => \Spatie\Permission\Middlewares\RoleMiddleware::class,
     'permission' => \Spatie\Permission\Middlewares\PermissionMiddleware::class,